 I got started today around 7.
-A tenth of a mile after the campsite, I passed 700 miles remaining.
+A tenth of a mile later, I passed 700 miles remaining.
 After a nice, long, relatively flat section of trail (partially over roads), the trail began to climb Mt.
 Prospect.
 This provided a couple of nice views of a waterfall on the Housatonic River.

 After about six miles, I stopped for a break at the side trail to the Limestone Spring Shelter.
 (The shelter was half a mile off-trail, so too far since I wouldn't be staying there.)
 The weather's a little bit cooler, and there was a very nice light cool breeze blowing since near the top of Mt.
 Prospect, so it the break was very relaxing.
 I should have gone a little further, though: only about a tenth of a mile ahead, the trail emerged briefly from the woods to overlook a field, which provided an amazing view.